Rosita Quintana

-Rosita Quintana (16 July 1925 – 23 August 2021) was an Argentine-Mexican actress, singer and songwriter.
+Trinida Rosa Quintana Muñoz (16 July 1925 – 23 August 2021), known as Rosita Quintana, was an Argentine-Mexican actress, singer and songwriter.
 She was one of the top leading ladies of the Golden Age of Mexican cinema.
 She starred in Luis Buñuel's Susana (1951) and musical films such as Serenata en México (1956) and Cuando México canta (1958).
 Her performances earned her acting awards from Mexico, Argentina, Russia, and Spain.
 In 2016, she received the Mexican Academy of Film Arts and Sciences' Golden Ariel Award for career achievement.

 Life and career

 Quintana was born Trinidad Rosa Quintana Muñoz in the Saavedra neighborhood of Buenos Aires, Argentina.
 Her parents enrolled her in the conservatory of brothers Emilio and José De Caro, where she studied singing and acting.

 In 1942, she debuted as a tango vocalist at the Café Nacional in Buenos Aires.
 She performed in a revue by Carlos A. Petit and Rodolfo Sciammarella at the Teatro Casino, and in 1946, she began a tour of Chile and Bolivia.
 In Mexico, she signed a contract to perform for a month at El Patio, Mexico City's top nightclub.
 She made her first record, "Bonita", in 1949.